messica/pmpro-kissmetrics/readme.txt

 = .1.1 =
 * Added option to add the total cost as a property on checkout.
-* Added select menu to choose how to identify users in KISSmetrics.
+* Added select menu to choose how to identify users in Kissmetrics.
 Options are username, email, and display name.

 = .1 =
 * This is the initial version of the plugin.